< Engagement Rings & Weddings / Celebrity

 2. Elizabeth Taylor’s Engagement Ring From Conrad Hilton Jr.

-Heir to the famous hotel establishment, Conrad “Nicky” Hilton Jr. (Paris Hilton’s great-uncle) proposed to Taylor with a four-carat diamond engagement ring, set in platinum.
-It was reportedly worth $10,000.
+Conrad “Nicky” Hilton Jr., heir to the famous hotel empire—and Paris Hilton’s great-uncle—proposed to Taylor with a four-carat diamond engagement ring, set in platinum.
+It was reportedly worth $10,000 (around $110,000 now).
 The couple tied the knot when Taylor was 18 years old on May 6, 1950, in an MGM-funded wedding at the Church of the Good Shepherd in Beverly Hills.
-Drawing in huge crowds of paparazzi and adoring fans outside of the church, Gaumont British News dubbed the occasion, “Hollywood’s Wedding of the Year.”
+Drawing in huge crowds of paparazzi and adoring fans outside of the church, Gaumont British News dubbed the occasion “Hollywood’s Wedding of the Year.”
 The pair divorced eight months later.

 3. Elizabeth Taylor’s Engagement Ring From Michael Wilding

 Elizabeth Taylor’s Engagement Ring from British actor Michael Wilding included a large cabochon sapphire center stone surrounded by a halo of natural diamonds.
-At the time, the rumors suggested Liz may have bought the ring for herself rather than Michael purchasing it for her.
-The second marriage for both of them, the couple married in London’s Caxton Hall in 1952.
+It was rumored that Liz bought the ring for herself rather than Michael purchasing it for her.
+A second marriage for both of them, the couple married in London’s Caxton Hall in 1952.

 4. Elizabeth Taylor’s Engagement Ring From Mike Todd

-Film producer Mike Todd popped the question to 24-year-old Taylor and presented her with a massive emerald-cut engagement ring.
-Because the actress was still married to her second husband, Michael Wilding at the time, Taylor told the press that it was not an engagement ring, but a 29-carat “friendship ring.”
+When film producer Mike Todd popped the question to 24-year-old Taylor, he presented her with a massive emerald-cut engagement ring.
+Because the actress was still married to her second husband, Michael Wilding, at the time, Taylor told the press that it was not an engagement ring, but a 29-carat “friendship ring.”

 “When Mike bought me my engagement ring, he said it was 29 and 7/8th carats because 30 would have been vulgar,” Taylor told the press.
 “I call it my ice skating rink.”
-The third marriage for both of Taylor and Todd, the couple tied the knot in Mexico on February 2, 1957, weeks after she finalized her divorce.
-Elizabeth Taylor’s Engagement Ring from Mike Todd remains one of the most talked-about emerald-cut diamonds in history.
+The third marriage for both Taylor and Todd, the couple tied the knot in Mexico on February 2, 1957, weeks after she finalized her divorce.
+Elizabeth Taylor’s engagement ring from Mike Todd remains one of the most talked-about emerald-cut diamonds in history.

 I call it my ice skating rink.

-Sadly, Todd passed away on March 22, 1958, in a plane crash in New Mexico.
+Tragically, Todd passed away on March 22, 1958, in a plane crash in New Mexico.
 He was on his way to receive the “Showman of the Year” award in New York City when the aircraft went down.
-Taylor had plans to fly with her husband but decided to stay home at the last minute due to a cold.
+Taylor had planned to fly with her husband, but decided to stay home at the last minute due to a cold.
 Their daughter, Liza, was only seven months old.
-After his death, Taylor continued to wear her engagement ring years, along with many other diamond jewels he had gifted her throughout their love affair.
+After his death, Taylor continued to wear her engagement ring for years, along with many other diamond jewels he had gifted her during their love affair.

 In her 2002 book, My Love Affair with Jewelry, the Hollywood icon wrote, “Mike Todd and I only had thirteen months together, but I now see that Mike’s love was a legacy to me.
 Mike was amazing: so loving and so unbelievably larger than life.”